roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 Basically, the main differences are in:

 - **Max Power Limit** - affects GPU performance.
-- **Quality of the card cooling system** - ability to cold card and sustain performance for a long time.
+- **Quality of the card cooling system - the ability to cold card and sustain performance for a long time.
 - **Fan Noise** - it's just annoying to run noisy cards (particularly if you working in a place where other people work or live).

 ## Hardware Installation